raineorshine/cint/README.md

 	/** Returns the number of properties on the given object. */ cint.numProperties(o)

-	/** Returns a new object with the given objects merged onto it.
-Non-undefined properties on later arguments override identical properties on earlier arguments. */ cint.merge(/*obj1, obj2, obj3, ...*/)

 	/** Returns a new object where f(key, value) returns a new key-value pair for each property. */ cint.mapObject(obj, f)